PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map/identify_pathways/index.md

 |EUKARYOTIC TRANSLATION ELONGATION | ... | 82 | -0.9144994 | -3.0786333 | 0 | 0 | 0 |
 |... | ... | ... | ... | ... | ... | ... | ... |

-[Previously]({{ site.baseurl }}/{{ process_data.url | remove: 'index' }}), we compared RNA counts in BrCa relative to HD.
+Previously, we compared RNA counts in BrCa relative to HD.
 Accordingly, GSEA will provide one report for each class, or in GSEA terminology, each 'phenotype':

 1. Report for BrCa enrichment - Pathways that are enriched in BrCa relative to HD
 2. Report for HD enrichment - Pathways that are enriched in HD relative to BrCa

-These reports are the dependencies for the next [workflow step 'Visualize']({{site.baseurl}}/{{ visualize.url | remove: 'index' }}) where we use software to view and interact with these enriched pathways in a manner that is far more interpretable than a list of output.
+These reports are the dependencies for the next workflow step where we use software to view and interact with these enriched pathways in a manner that is far more interpretable than a list of output.

 #### Software requirements